Santa-Rosa-City-Schools/.github/README.md

 3.  **Make your changes** and commit them with clear and descriptive messages.
 4.  **Submit a pull request** to the main branch.

-Please adhere to our [Code of Conduct](link-to-code-of-conduct.md) (if you have one) and follow the project's contribution guidelines.
+Please adhere to our [Code of Conduct](code-of-conduct.md) and follow the project's contribution guidelines.

 ## Contact